Disneyland Paris gluten-free –

 The park manager we interviewed has expressly stated that NONE KITCHEN, either in the park or in the hotels, can be careful about cross-contamination: the various cooked and served dishes can’t be considered 100% safe.

-In some hotels, you may find, in some circumstances, a more “available” chef, willing to cook french fries, rice, or other dishes, “apart.”
-But, again, the “non-contamination” of dishes can not be guaranteed.
+You can certainly find more prepared chefs, willing to cook you fries, rice, or other dishes, but we have to try to understand if they really know how to handle the contamination.
 Furthermore, keep in mind that most of the staff in the kitchen and halls are made up of “seasonal” boys and girls, who have no preparation on it and often don’t even know what celiac disease is or what gluten is.

-So don’t eat Natama meals and ask the staff which dishes are gluten-free, is a viable route, but it doesn’t give you security from the point of view of cross-contamination.
+So ask the staff which dishes are gluten-free, is a viable route, but it doesn’t give you security from the point of view of cross-contamination.

 Disneyland Paris gluten-free – Restaurants with gluten-free menu in Disneyland Paris